pubg/api-assets/README.md

 Enums are organized by data type (telemetry, match, ...) and telemetry object type (item, vehicle, ...).
 For example, `category.json` and `subcategory.json` from the previous example would be found in `enums/telemetry/item/`.

+## Seasons

+Since the start and end dates for seasons are not available at the /seasons endpoint, we have made them available in `seasons.json`.
+The dates are in the format MM-DD-YYYY.
+If the season's endDate is `00-00-0000`, then that season is in progress.

 ## Community Contributions

 Community contributions and feedback are welcome!
 Please feel free to submit an issue if there is something missing or not quite right, and we will take a look as soon as we are able.